Judecoin/judecoin/README.md

 ## Supporting the project

 judecoin is a 100% community-sponsored endeavor.
 If you want to join our efforts, the easiest thing you can do is support the project financially.
 Both judecoin and Bitcoin donations can be made to **donate.getjudecoin.org** if using a client that supports the [OpenAlias](https://openalias.org) standard.
-Alternatively, you can send XMR to the judecoin donation address via the `donate` command (type `help` in the command-line wallet for details).
+Alternatively, you can send JUDE to the judecoin donation address via the `donate` command (type `help` in the command-line wallet for details).

 The judecoin donation address is: `888tNkZrPN6JsEgekjMnABU4TBzc2Dt29EPAvkRxbANsAnjyPbb3iQ1YBRk1UXcdRsiKc9dhwMVgN5S9cQUiyoogDavup3H` (viewkey: `f359631075708155cc3d92a32b75a7d02a5dcf27756707b47a2b31b21c389501`)